corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/deploy-corda-cluster.md

 #### Recommended Infrastructure

-When it comes to AWS topology, we recommend the following initial configuration:
+Regarding AWS topology, we recommend the following initial configuration:

 * Kubernetes: For a cluster with a single replica of each worker, a Kubernetes cluster with two `t3.2xlarge` nodes is a reasonable starting point.
 For a cluster with three replicas of each worker, extend that to four nodes.